The Forecasting performance of the Factor model with Martingale Difference errors: Empirical Results

-We split the variables in the dataset in eight groups: Output \& Income (19 series in total), Labor Market (31 series), Housing Market (10 series), Consumption, Business Inventories \& Orders, Money \& Credit (12 series), Interest \& Exchange Rates (21 series), Prices (16 series) and Stock Market (4 series).
-Table \ref{tab:Tab3Group} reports the distribution of $ RMSFE_{h}^{FMMDE/SW}$ computed for different groups of variables.
-At group level we have confirmation of what we have so far observed for individual series: FMMDE appears to have an advantage over SW model in the prediction of real economic variables (roughly represented by the first four groups in the dataset) but this is partly balanced by the higher accuracy displayed by SW model in forecasting nominal variables (roughly represented by the last four groups in the dataset).
-Considering Output \& Income, for instance, we can notice that FMMDE delivers more accurate forecasts than SW model for more than half of the series in the group, at all considered horizons.
-The relative performance of the model improves as we take into account longer horizons ($h=12,24$), to the point that FMMDE has an advantage over SW model for more than 75\% of the series in the group.
-Similar comments can be made about the model's performance with respect to the two categories of Labor market and Consumption, Business Inventories \& Orders.
+We report the distribution of MSFE relative to AR for a specific group of variables in Table \ref{Tab3:SelSerRec}.
+In particular, we consider seven distinct groups: Output \& Income (19 series in total), Labor Market (31 series), Housing Market (10 series), Consumption, Business Inventories \& Orders, Money \& Credit (12 series), Interest \& Exchange Rates (21 series) and Prices (16 series).
+The results previously observed for individual series are confirmed.
+FMMDE$_{ST}$ has an advantage over FMMDE$_{\lambda}$ in the prediction of real economic variables (roughly represented by the first four groups in the dataset); this is partly balanced by the higher accuracy displayed by FMMDE$_{\lambda}$ in forecasting nominal variables (represented by the last three groups).

-Where FMMDE appears to lose ground with respect to SW model is in the prediction of the last four groups: Money \& Credit, Interest \& Exchange Rates, Prices and Stock Market.
-In particular, SW model is more accurate in its forecasts for more than half of the series in these groups, for all the reported horizons.
-Where FMMDE appears to lose ground with respect to SW model is in the prediction of the last four groups: Money \& Credit, Interest \& Exchange Rates, Prices and Stock Market.
-In particular, SW model is more accurate in its forecasts for more than half of the series in these groups, for all the reported horizons.